KLE 1002 - Boiler AEG - Free user manual and instructions

 Material losses If operating the appliance in programmed mode using the control cable, observe the correct polarity.

-Material losses When not in use, isolate the control cable in order to prevent a short circuit.
+Material losses When not in use, isolate the control cable to prevent a short circuit.

 There are 3 possible ways to connect the appliance: